IgorDrgonec/VectorBT-Flask/docs/docs/documentation/fundamentals.md

 2020-01-05  300.0   20.0
 ```

-Here, each column in each feature DataFrame represents a separate backtesting instance and
+Here, each column (also often referred as "line" in vectorbt) in each feature DataFrame represents
-generates a separate equity curve.
-Thus, adding one more backtest is as simple as adding
+a separate backtesting instance and generates a separate equity curve.
+Thus, adding one more backtest
-one more column to the features :sparkles:
+is as simple as adding one more column to the features :sparkles:

 Keeping features separated has another big advantage: we can combine them easily.
 And not only this: we combine all backtesting instances at once using vectorization.